 Training Tip: Strength Takes Guts

-Mind you, I was still walking with a big limp but I just had to get back out there and pound the pavement.
-My “gut” lesson was just beginning – I didn’t understand what I was doing, only that I had to have this tightness in my belly or my back would hurt so much that I could barely walk home.
+Mind you, I was still walking with a big limp, but I had to get back out there and pound the pavement.
+My “gut” lesson was just beginning.
+I didn’t understand what I was doing, only that I had to have this tightness in my belly or my back would hurt so much I could barely walk home.

-My wife’s comment, “I don’t care if you can run 10 miles—you look emaciated,” led me to Power To The People! by Pavel, recommended to me because I asked about lifting without bulking up.
+My wife’s comment, “I don’t care if you can run ten miles—you look emaciated,” led me to Power To The People!
+(PTTP) by Pavel, recommended to me because I asked about lifting without bulking up.
 PTTP challenged all my assumptions about weight lifting.
-Among other things, I learned that lifting doesn’t have to make you big; I remain an example of that today, 15 years post-injury—57 years old and 149 lbs.
+Among other things, I learned lifting doesn’t have to make you big.
+I remain an example of that today, fifteen years post-injury—57 years old and 149lbs.

 But the most important lesson I learned from PTTP was that pressurizing your midsection forms a hydraulic cushion that braces and protects your spine.
-If you have read more than one of Pavel’s books on strength, you’ll have noted that they all talk about what he calls Power Breathing.
+If you have read more than one of Pavel’s books on strength, you’ll have noted they all talk about what he calls power breathing.

 The two most important skills you can acquire to restore a dysfunctional lower back to health are:

 - The feeling of a neutral spine.